intersystems/Samples-Security/README.md

 2. Open the InterSystems IRIS Terminal.
 3. Enter the following command (replacing with the namespace where you want to load the sample):
    ZN "mynamespace"
-4. Enter the following commands (replacing with the full path of the buildsample/buildsamplesecurity.rtn file): do $system.OBJ.Load("full-path-to-buildsamplesecurity.rtn","ck") do ^buildsamplesecurity
+4. Enter the following commands (replacing with the full path of the buildsample/buildsamplesecurity.mac file): do $system.OBJ.Load("full-path-to-buildsamplesecurity.mac","ck") do ^buildsamplesecurity
 5. Then answer any prompts.